Term vs Whole Life Insurance

 A term policy provides you with a substantial amount of coverage at extremely low rates.
 Also, you have the option of converting it into a whole life policy when you are older.

 So, instead of buying whole life insurance and spending a lot of money on premiums, you can buy term insurance at a fraction of the cost and invest the rest of the money in index funds.
-It is one of the best ways to build a significant retirement corpus.
+It is one of the best ways to build a significant retirement fund.

 Dave Ramsey’s Advice on Term vs Whole